preemptive/PlanningPoker-Swift/README.md

 Fibonacci Planning Poker
 ========================

-*Fibonacci Planning Poker* is a sample project demonstrating use of *iOSDefender* SDK.
+*Fibonacci Planning Poker* is a sample project demonstrating use of *iOSDefender SDK*.
-*iOSDefender* SDK is a Runtime Application Self-Protection (RASP) library for iOS projects using Swift or Objective-C.
+*iOSDefender SDK* is a Runtime Application Self-Protection (RASP) library for iOS projects using Swift or Objective-C.

 The app is a very simple tool for bidding during planning in agile development processes.
 The app displays different numbered cards and these can be switched between by using the slider at the bottom of the screen or by swiping left or right.